Main Content Area

 Earn a Law Enforcement Degree in Police Studies at Aims

-You can also choose to earn a two-year law enforcement degree at Aims while attending the police academy.
-In addition to attending the police academy, earning an associate degree enhances your ability to obtain employment in law enforcement.
+While you can attend the Aims police academy without earning a police degree, earning an associate degree enhances your ability to obtain employment in law enforcement.
 If you want to take your education further, the Aims police officer degree transfers to CSU Global, where you can go on to earn a bachelor’s or master’s degree in criminal justice.
+If you have an interest in public safety leadership, you can also apply for the Aims Public Safety Bachelor's Degree program after earning your associate degree.

-If you have integrity, good people skills, enjoy mentally and physically challenging work, and want to help people and your community, earn a law enforcement associate degree at Aims and start a rewarding career as a police officer.
+If you value integrity, have good people skills, enjoy mentally and physically challenging work, and want to help people and your community, earn a law enforcement associate degree at Aims and start a rewarding career as a police officer.

 Turn Your Passion for Law and Order Into a Career in Law Enforcement